-- SiteGround: This is the website hosting company I use – monthly plans start at $3.95/month, so SUPER affordable for beginners!
+- SiteGround: This is the website hosting company I use – monthly plans start at $3.95/month, so SUPER affordable for beginners.

 - QuickBooks: This is the tool I use to manage my business finances.
-You’ll need to do so no matter what side hustle route you choose to go!
+You’ll need to do so no matter what side hustle route you choose to go.

-Step 7: Track and Evaluate Your Progress
+Step 7: Track and evaluate your progress

 There are going to be bumps in the road.
-A LOT of bumps in the road.
-One month you’ll have an amazing month and feel like you’re making a ton of progress, and the next month you’ll feel like you’re starting from square one.
+One month you’ll have an amazing month and feel like you’re making a ton of progress.
+But the next month, you’ll feel like you’re starting from square one.

 And one thing I can definitely promise you: you will never, ever stop learning when it comes to best practices for your side hustle.

-If you see a trend of several months where you’re income is going down, it’s probably time to change something up!
+If you see a trend of several months where you’re income is going down, it’s probably time to change something up.
 It’s when you get complacent that things start to really slip.

 Step 8: Make a plan for your side hustle income